Coaching for Healing and Non-Violence

 ABOUT THE PROJECT

 Coaching skills, widely used in the corporate world and increasingly with nonprofit leaders have rarely, if ever, been taught to people incarcerated in prisons and jails.
-The core purpose of Coaching for Healing and Non-Violence is to bring the rigor of the Coaching Certification program utilized by Leadership That Works to 26 men that are peer educators, teachers, facilitators and mentors on YARD A at CSP Lancaster, the only prison in Los Angeles County.
+The core purpose of Coaching for Healing and Non-Violence is to bring the rigor of a Professional Coach Certification program to cohorts of men that are peer educators, teachers, facilitators and mentors on YARD A at CSP Lancaster, the only prison in Los Angeles County.
 Coaching is an asset-based approach that uses deep listening, empowering questions, visioning, accountability and somatic work to support people to break old habits, to develop new practices and embrace change.

 When Damon and Amanda showed up at the California State Prison-Los Angeles County, I never imagined that this course would have such a profound effect on so many people, including myself.
 I certainly had no idea of the impact it would have on my own life.
 Since that first day in class, I became in touch with a powerful feeling, knowing I could help people in the same manner as Damon and Amanda.
 It’s a quality that evokes an overwhelmingly intense emotion of the heart.